KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
 2. Typo: Found `Magic Mirror` in file `MMM-text-clock.js`: Replace it with `MagicMirror²`.
+3. Recommendation: Found `new Date()` in file `MMM-text-clock.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-TextPerWeek by retroflex](https://github.com/retroflex/MMM-TextPerWeek)